 A question that is not related to truck accident injuries, but comes up often regarding truck accident issues is: why are big trucks called "semis"?

-As an expert in semi-truck accidents, when working a case, our attorney has to know the law and the mechanics.
-If you have any questions for our Miami personal injury lawyer, feel free to call us.
+As an expert in semi-truck accidents, when working on a case, our attorney has to know the law and the mechanics.
 Unfortunately, the number of accidents involving semis and other large trucks is spiking in Miami.
 Our thoughts and hearts go out to all affected by these accidents.

 Causes of Semi-Truck Accidents in Miami, Florida